Itinerary Highlights

 Pricing Notes

-This is a suggested tailor-made itinerary based on a 7 night cruise aboard the Eric & Letty, we offer a variety of Galapagos vessels ranging in size and itineraries of different lengths from 3 nights to 4 nights.
+This is a suggested tailor-made itinerary based on a seven-night cruise aboard the Eric & Letty.
+We offer a variety of Galapagos vessels ranging in size and itineraries of different lengths from three nights to four nights.
 Please enquire for details so we can tailor the itinerary to suit your needs.

 Why Choose Us?